 Responsibilities remembered and the loom of the year-end shake us from the reverie of reveling in the easy, good things.

 Freelance travel writers, however, typically have a complicated relationship with summer.
 Vacations for in-house staff, like the editors who give us work, can create an assignment desert that definitely does not make for enjoyment of the season.
-If you try to spend the time traveling, whether on your own or on press trips, the glut of other travelers out enjoying their limited vacation time makes it hard to get around, get good shots, or simply get into the places you’re trying to visit.
+If you try to spend the time traveling, whether on your own or on press trips with Jettly, the glut of other travelers out enjoying their limited vacation time makes it hard to get around, get good shots, or simply get into the places you’re trying to visit.